 The reason we’re writing this however, is what follows.
 7C had completed installation of the shower area, including all tile, stone slab and fixtures before being removed from the job.
 Once the glass was installed and we used the shower for the first time, we discovered our shower pan leaked.
 This is the last thing any homeowner with a $20,000+ bathroom shower remodel wants to experience.
 We’ve been advised that there are no repairs that are code compliant for this type of defect, except a complete tear-out of the shower pan area, including all tile, stone and slab.
 We just hope mold has not formed.
 As of this writing (8/19/16), 7C has not corrected this major defect.

 There are no shortages of problems with this job and the quality of work performed by 7C was for the most part, sorely lacking.
 CAVEAT EMPTOR!

-This person wrote the review because of "construction defects" of 7 construction bathroom remodeling from 7 Construction and attached photo s.
+perry2016 wrote the review because of "construction defects" at 7 Construction and attached photo s.
 Reviewer claimed that he or she lost $20000 and wants 7 Construction to "7 construction has not responded to requests to repair the leaking shower pan they installed. we have hired another gc to complete the repairs and need 7 construction to reimburse us for the shower pan repair costs".

 The author asks this business to immediately contact him/ her to briefly discuss his/ her negative experience with the company.

-We collected other reviews about products and/or services offered by 7 Construction for you to read.
+We collected other reviews about products and/or services offered by 7 Construction and 7 construction bathroom remodeling for you to read.
 This information may help you with your purchase decision.